Remembering Fatty Arbuckle:

 A Mentor of Comic Greatness

 If the traditional trait of leadership associated with the sign of Aries is expanded to include the concept of “mentorship”, then here we see Roscoe Arbuckle embodying some of the very best features of his sign.
-“Fatty” Arbuckle not only paved the way by being the first funny man of the silver screen, he also mentored two of the greatest names associated with the comic movies of the Silent Era by helping each get their start in film – Charlie Chaplin and Buster Keaton.
-It must be noted both iconic funny men are associated with the sign of the Ram with Charlie Chaplin himself being born an Aries and Buster Keaton born beneath Aries’ polar opposite sign of Libra.
+“Fatty” Arbuckle not only paved the way for comedians at large by being the first funny man to star on the silver screen, he also mentored two of the greatest names associated with the comic movies of the Silent Era by helping each get their start in film – Charlie Chaplin and Buster Keaton.
+It must be noted both iconic funny men are associated with the sign of the Ram with Chaplin himself being born an Aries and Buster Keaton born beneath Aries’ polar opposite sign of Libra.

 Roscoe “Fatty” Arbuckle and his fellow Aries Charlie Chaplin starring in the 1914 silent film, “The Rounders”.
 Chaplin’s iconic character of “Little Tramp” was created, in part, with the help of his mentor Fatty Arbuckle – by taking Arbuckle’s oversized pants and wearing them in an ensemble consisting of an undersized jacket and bowler hat along with oversized shoes each being placed on the wrong foot.